madelinehamilton/BiMMuDa/README.md

     1. bimmuda_per_song_metadata.csv contains the per-song metadata
     2. bimmuda_per_melody_metadata.csv contains the per-melody metadata

+The "source_midis" directory contains files related to the pre-existing MIDI files used in the creation of the dataset.

+Finally, the "resources" directory contains a document describing the details of the BiMMuDa transcription strategy.

 # List of Top Singles with No Main Melody